 4. Branding Impacts First Impressions

 There are several ways to look at first impressions and branding.
-To start, the first impression must match up with what the customer experiences.
+To start, the first impression must match the customer’s experience.
 If there’s a disconnect between the two, you’ll lose customers as soon as you pick them up.

 The second component of this is that customers won’t just leave.
 Just as customers who trust you will defend you and advocate for your brand, those who become disenchanted will often become detractors, leaving negative reviews that create a poor perception of your brand for future customers.